medioxor/dac-infra/README.md

+# Limitations
+- MacOS deployment wont work until https://github.com/hashicorp/packer-plugin-proxmox/pull/251 is merged
+- If deploying with Mac you will need to use root Proxmox credentials, unfortunately this is because Mac requires QEMU args specified via `qemu_additional_args` which can only be set by the root user
+- In order automatically boot to MacOS first and remove the OpenCore dependency check out "Boot MacOS W/out OpenCore" in https://klabsdev.com/definitive-guide-to-running-macos-in-proxmox/

 # What is this?
 This is my own implementation of DetectionLab (https://github.com/clong/DetectionLab) with a focus being on Proxmox as the back-end, so big thanks to @clong for the reference implementation.